 it is a rabbit, the house needs to be bunny-proofed since rabbits need

 time out for exercise.

-My rabbits have complete run of my apartment and if they wanted to,
+My rabbits have complete run of my home.
+Even though they look so

-they could do a lot of damage and they look so innocent.
+innocent, they could do a lot of damage.

-Rosemary as a 3 1/2 month old bunny was like having a kangaroo in the
+When my rabbit, Rosemary was 3 1/2 months old she was like having a kangaroo in the

 house for the first month until she was spayed!
 Just think what an aggressive rabbit, cat or dog could do to